DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 51 - 10.16.2025.md

 - Mary heads off to scout ahead in town.
 There are thin, hungry urchins.
 - Dirty, grungy kid.
 Can't tell if boy or girl.
 Hair cut with knife.
 Kill a rat and tuck it into their belt.
 They spots Linneaus, runs away down an alley, then screams.
 - Kids move away with Mary and scatter and hide.
+- The dirty child is being held by a uniformed guy.
+Another child lays on the ground in pain.
+Guy kicks the child on the ground.